hadley/adv-r/OO-essentials.md

 If you are creating more complicated systems of interrelated objects, S4 may be more appropriate.
 S4 is used extensively by Bioconductor.
 The `Matrix` package by Douglas Bates and Martin Maechler is another package for which S4 is particularly well suited.
 It is designed to efficiently store and compute with many different special types of sparse matrix.
 As at version 0.999375-50 it defines 130 classes and 24 generic functions.
 The package is well written, well commented and fairly easy to read.
 The accompanying [vignette](http://cran.r-project.org/web/packages/Matrix/vignettes/Intro2Matrix.pdf) gives a good overview of the structure of the package.

 If you've programmed in another language, ref classes will be natural.
 But because they introduce side-effects through mutable state, they can be much harder to reason about.
-Note that when using reference based classes we want to minimise side effects, and use them only where mutable state is absolutely required.
+When using reference based classes you want to minimise side effects, and use them only where mutable state is absolutely required.
 The majority of functions should still be "functional", and side effect free.
 This makes code easier to reason about (because you don't need to worry about methods changing things in surprising ways), and easier for other R programmers to understand.